Algorithms for Distance Problems in Continuous Graphs: Preliminaries

-Consider a continuous graph $\GG$ defined by a graph $G$ and a continuous subgraph $\HH\subseteq \GG$ defined by a subgraph $H\subseteq G$.
+Let $\GG$ be a continuous graph defined by a graph $G$, and let $\HH$ be a continuous subgraph of $\GG$ defined by a subgraph $H\subseteq G$.
 We are interested in distances between points of $\HH$ using the metric given by $\GG$.
-One may think of $\GG$ as the ambient space and of $\HH$ as the relevant subset.
+One may think of $\GG$ as the ambient space and of $\HH$ as the relevant subset of the ambient space that we want to analyze.